e-fever/qmljsify/README.md

 # Qmljsify
-Convert a NPM package into a QML friendly file
+Convert an NPM package into a QML friendly file

 It is still a prototype software.
-Use it as your own risk.
+Use it at your own risk.

 Build Instruction
 =================